 On July 20, 2022, Caltrans management presented a changed state methodology that uses a trend-based methodology, which extrapolates the existing changes in fatalities and serious injuries into the future.
-The state methodology is soon to be made available online.
-Please contact Kelly Mar at Caltrans at kelly.mar@dot.ca.gov if interested.
+Please contact Kelly Mar at Caltrans at kelly.mar@dot.ca.gov for more information on this methodology.